justbennet/IntroBatchComputing/lmod-script.md

       to clear out all the loaded modules, use

             $ module purge

+    + Modules may have messages printed when you load them.
+You should pay attention to those!

+            $ module load stata
+            $ module load abaqus

     + `module` commands need to be run once after logging in and before submitting a job to the queue.
 That insures that the settings are